Here are some of the tried and tested tech gadgets that I take whenever I take a road trip

 The benefits are great.

 - Your devices connect to a wifi that they already have stored.
-My WiFi enabled SD cards cannot access a network that requires a splash screen.

 - You will have a better connection in most cases as the device acts like a booster for the signal.